wallarm/product-documentation/docs/4.8/attacks-vulns-list.md

 **Description:**

-This vulnerability involves the unauthorized disclosure of sensitive information by an application, potentially providing attackers with critical data for further malicious activities.
+This vulnerability involves the unauthorized disclosure of sensitive information by an application, potentially providing attackers with sensitive data for further malicious activities.

 Some types of sensitive information:

 * Private, personal information, such as emails, financial data, contact details, etc.
+* Technical information disclosed in error messages, stack trace
 * System status and environment, such as the operating system and installed packages
-* Network status and configuration
 * Source code or internal state
-* Metadata, e.g. logging of connections or message headers

-Wallarm [prevents](admin-en/configure-wallarm-mode.md#available-filtration-modes) malicious attempts to access sensitive data and identifies security vulnerabilities when your application inadvertently exposes sensitive information.

-Information exposure vulnerabilities, detected by Wallarm, can arise through server responses or the transfer of sensitive PII data in query parameters of GET requests.
-For PII exposures via query parameters, Wallarm specifically targets endpoints identified by its [API Discovery](api-discovery/overview.md) module.
+Wallarm detects information exposure in two ways:

+* Server response analysis: Wallarm employs [techniques](about-wallarm/detecting-vulnerabilities.md#vulnerability-detection-methods) such as passive detection, vulnerability scanning, and active threat verification to analyze server responses.
+These methods are aimed at identifying vulnerabilities by checking if application responses inadvertently expose sensitive information.
+* API Discovery insights: When endpoints identified by the [API Discovery](api-discovery/overview.md) module transfer Personally Identifiable Information (PII) in query parameters of GET requests, Wallarm recognizes these as vulnerable.

+Wallarm does not specifically classify `infoleak` attacks but detects and records the corresponding security incidents as they happen.
+However, incidents are infrequent.
+Wallarm's detection mechanisms alert you promptly if such exposure begins, allowing for quick vulnerability remediation.
+Additionally, using Wallarm's filtering node in [blocking mode](admin-en/configure-wallarm-mode.md#available-filtration-modes) helps prevent exposures by blocking any attack attempts, significantly reducing the likelihood of data leaks.

 **In addition to Wallarm protection:**